jasmeeto/goose-hunter-web/README.md

 # Goose Pursuit

-A browser port of the original Goose Hunter Android game (2013).
+A browser port of the original Goose Pursuit Android game I made in 2013.
 Catch geese before they fly off screen — don't let too many escape!

 ## How to Play